Tree Search vs Optimization Approaches for Map Generation: Methods

-The wide representation is inspired from the optimization algorithms' representation.
-The wide representation allows for more freedom in tile modification order.
+\textbf{Wide Representation} is inspired from the optimization algorithms' representation.
 In this representation, the algorithm itself can decide exactly which tiles to modify in any order.
-For tree search, this means that a node only represents the current map while the branches are equal to the map size where it identifies which tile location can be flipped.
-To decrease the branching factor of the nodes in the tree, we prune branches that will lead to flipping a tile that has already been flipped by one of its ancestor nodes.
+For tree search, this means that a node only represents the current map while the branches are equal to the map size multiply by number of possible tiles where it identifies which tile location can be changed and what is the new tile type.